crytic/building-secure-contracts/not-so-smart-contracts/solidity/incorrect_erc20_interface/README.md

 ### Recommendation
 - Set the appropriate return values and value-types for the defined ERC20 functions.
 - Use [Slither](https://github.com/crytic/slither/) or [crytic.io](https://crytic.io/) to detect the issue
-- Use `slither-check-erc` to ensure ERC's conformance
+- Use `slither-check-erc` to ensure ERC conformance